codefresh-io/venona/charts/cf-runtime/README.md

 - You have a running [Codefresh On-Premises](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh) control-plane environment
 - You have a Codefresh API token with platform **Admin** permissions scope

-### How to deploy agentless runtime when it's on THE SAME k8s cluster as On-Premises control-plane environment?
+### How to deploy agentless runtime when it's on the SAME k8s cluster as On-Premises control-plane environment?

-- Enable cluster-level permissions for cf-api (part of On-Premises control-plane)
+- Enable cluster-level permissions for cf-api (On-Premises control-plane component)

 > `values.yaml` for [Codefresh On-Premises](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh) helm chart
 ```yaml